petertamai/SpiderForce4AI/README.md

 # SpiderForce4AI Simple as a Service (Jina, Firecrawl, Crawl4AI Alternative)

 🚀 High-performance HTML to Markdown converter and content extractor, optimized for AI training data collection, RAG (Retrieval-Augmented Generation), and SEO analysis.
 A powerful alternative to Firecrawl and Jina AI, designed for speed and precision in web content processing.
-**This crwaler is highly optimized for speed and performance, it does what it takes and cuts non needed bs.**
+**This crawler is highly optimized for speed and performance—it does what it takes and cuts out unnecessary bs.**

 **INFO:** This is a self-hosted solution.
-For a decent performance it reqires minium 256MB RAM and 1 CPU core.
+For decent performance, it requires a minimum of 256MB RAM and 1 CPU core.
-Keep in min that it does run a real browser to complete and render pages.